Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/initialize-the-sdk.md

 {% tab title="React Native" %}
 ### Javascript

-> Tip: We recommend that you initialize the SDK via [native code](https://github.com/adobe/react-native-acpcore) in your `AppDelegate` and `MainApplication` in iOS and Android, respectively.
-You can still initialize the SDK in Javascript.
+> Tip: We recommend SDK initialization via [native code](https://github.com/adobe/react-native-acpcore) in your `AppDelegate` and `MainApplication` in iOS and Android, respectively.
+You may also initialize the SDK in Javascript (React Native).

 ```jsx
 import {ACPCore, ACPLifecycle, ACPIdentity, ACPSignal, ACPMobileLogLevel} from '@adobe/react-native-acpcore';